Ren1140822/EAPLI/README.md

 RUN
 ------

-make sure JRE 1.7 is on the path
+make sure Maven is installed and on the PATH

 run script run-console.bat